haward79/porn_video_downloader/README.md

 Finally, input the video urls from file or keyboard.

 # Changelog
+- 06 / 25 2021
+  - Add support for tktube.com .
+  - Add module support for this library.

 - 04 / 25 2021
   - Handle url reset error.